HelgeSverre/extractor/README.md

 A higher value (e.g., 0.8) makes the output more random, which is usually not desired in this context.
 A recommended value is 0.1 or 0.2; anything over 0.5 tends to be less useful.
 The default is `0.1`.

+## License

+This package is licensed under the MIT License.
+For more details, refer to the [License File](LICENSE.md).